Michael-J-Scofield/discord-anti-spam/README.md

   verbose: true, // Extended Logs from module.
   ignoredMembers: [], // Array of User IDs that get ignored.
   muteRoleName: "Muted", // Name of the role that will be given to muted users!
+  timeMute: "0", // Amount of time (in minutes) a user will be muted for.
   removeMessages: true, // If the bot should remove all the spam messages when taking action on a user!
   // And many more options...
 See the documentation.
 });